Integrating English Language Arts and Social studies – two birds with one stone

 This is going to look different depending on your child’s age, but if possible, try to discuss with your children the topics you learn about while reading the paper, surfing the web, or watching the news.
 Then ask them for their opinions on political, social, and economic matters.
 Listen, ask probing questions, and compliment them on their reasoning.
 Challenge them, too, to wonder about what is not being talked about on the news.
 Model an interest in current events and public life.
 Always remember that you are their first and best teacher.

-It is unfortunate that our children are receiving less and less formal education in social studies, especially in Vietnam where people put too much stresses on Math and Literature.
+It is unfortunate that our children are receiving less and less formal education in social studies, especially in Vietnam where people put too much stress on Math and Literature.
 But parents can make a difference.
 Home is where children form their attitudes toward learning.
 Or finding learning centers that help your child develop both English skills and academic knowledge like Everest Education.